pratamabayur/Predictive-Contract-Monitoring-Dashboard/README.md

 # Predictive Dashboard Design Using Random Forest and Streamlit
 ### Case Study: IT Procurement Contract Monitoring at Bank XYZ

-This repository presents the implementation and documentation of a **predictive web-based dashboard system** designed to monitor **IT procurement contracts** at Bank XYZ.
+This project was inspired by my thesis, which described the implementation and documentation of a **predictive web-based dashboard system** designed to monitor **IT procurement contracts** at Bank XYZ.
 The project applies **machine learning (Random Forest)** and **interactive visualization (Streamlit)** to improve **IT governance** and reduce the risk of missed contract renewals.

 ---